These are trail logs for my hikes in 2004. Here's the main trail log page.

 Zealand Falls Hut - Twinway Trail - U - Twinway Trail - Zealand Falls Hut

 Thursday 30 December 2004

 Zealand Falls Hut - Twinway Trail - Zealand Trail - Zealand Road - Zealand Road trailhead

 My first serious winter hike, although I'd done a lot of winter hiking around Connecticut.
 I had snowshoes and crampons, but I was still surprised at how slowly I moved.
 I think I made it most of the way to Zealand Mt. the second day, though.
 I injured myself the first day by falling and hitting my forehead on my camera, which I'd dropped during the fall.
 It wasn't serious, but it convinced me to start packing a mirror, because I couldn't see to dress the wound until I got to the hut.

-You can go to my homepage, go to the main traillog page, or mail me.
+You can go to my homepage, go to the 2005 traillog page, go to the main traillog page, or mail me.